 1st Crawley was revived in 2011 by the efforts of Eddy Hills, then District Commisioner and GSL John Yarlett.
 We were also very lucky to have the old hut and the surrounding land completely renovated by over 80 volunteers in one day.

 In July 2013 we were awarded the prestigious Cornwell Shield by Crawley District Scouts for the outstanding progress we made in the previous year.

 In 2018 1st Crawley took full ownership of our old hut.
 Before then the hut was owned and managed by West Sussex County Scouts for the Scouting Association.
-Now the full responsibility for our headquarters is in the hands of our own 1st Crawley Executive Committee who make sure the bills are paid, maintenance work is carried out and that the whole place is safe and fit for purpose.
+Now the full responsibility for our headquarters is in the hands of our own 1st Crawley Trustees who make sure the bills are paid, maintenance work is carried out and that the whole place is safe and fit for purpose.

 We hold regular DIY days when all of our young people and their families spend a few hours fixing, mending, gardening and painting to keep our HQ in tip-top condition.